praw-dev/praw/docs/package_info/contributing.rst

 Code
 ----

-* Within a single file classes are sorted alphabetically where inheritence permits.
+* Within a single file classes are sorted alphabetically where inheritance permits.
 * Within a class, methods are sorted alphabetically within their respective groups with the following as the grouping order: